HuguesTHOMAS/KPConv/doc/object_classification_guide.md

 This file contains a configuration subclass `ModelNet40Config`, inherited from the general configuration class `Config` defined in `utils/config.py`.
 The value of every parameter can be modified in the subclass.
 The first run of this script will precompute structures for the dataset which might take some time.

-#### Plot a logged training
+### Plot a logged training

 When you start a new training, it is saved in a `results` folder.
 A dated log folder will be created, containing many information including loss values, validation metrics, model snapshots, etc.

 In `plot_convergence.py`, you will find detailed comments explaining how to choose which training log you want to plot.
 Follow them and then run the script :

         python3 plot_convergence.py

+### Test the trained model

+The test script is the same for all models (segmentation or classification).
+In `test_any_model.py`, you will find detailed comments explaining how to choose which logged trained model you want to test.
+Follow them and then run the script :

+        python3 test_any_model.py